Clathrate hydrate

+History and etymology

+Clathrate hydrates were discovered in 1810 by Humphry Davy.
+Clathrates were studied by P. Pfeiffer in 1927 and in 1930, E. Hertel defined "molecular compounds" as substances decomposed into individual components following the mass action law in solution or gas state.
+Clathrate hydrates were discovered to form blockages in gas pipelines in 1934 by Hammerschmidt that led to increase in research to avoid hydrate formation.
+In 1945, H. M. Powell analyzed the crystal structure of these compounds and named them clathrates.
+Gas production through methane hydrates has since been realized and has been tested for energy production in Japan and China.

+The word clathrate is derived from the Latin clathratus (clatratus), meaning 'with bars, latticed'.

 Structure

 Gas hydrates usually form two crystallographic cubic structures: structure (Type) I (named sI) and structure (Type) II (named sII) of space groups $Pm\overline{3}n$ and $Fd\overline{3}m$ respectively.
 A third hexagonal structure of space group $P6/mmm$ may also be observed (Type H).

 The unit cell of Type I consists of 46 water molecules, forming two types of cages – small and large.
 The unit cell contains two small cages and six large ones.
 The small cage has the shape of a pentagonal dodecahedron (512) (which is not a regular dodecahedron) and the large one that of a tetradecahedron, specifically a hexagonal truncated trapezohedron (51262).
 Together, they form a version of the Weaire–Phelan structure.
 Typical guests forming Type I hydrates are CO2 in carbon dioxide clathrate and CH4 in methane clathrate.

 The unit cell of Type II consists of 136 water molecules, again forming two types of cages – small and large.
 In this case there are sixteen small cages and eight large ones in the unit cell.
 The small cage again has the shape of a pentagonal dodecahedron (512), but the large one is a hexadecahedron (51264).
 Type II hydrates are formed by gases like O2 and N2.

 The unit cell of Type H consists of 34 water molecules, forming three types of cages – two small ones of different types, and one "huge".
 In this case, the unit cell consists of three small cages of type 512, two small ones of type 435663 and one huge of type 51268.
 The formation of Type H requires the cooperation of two guest gases (large and small) to be stable.
 It is the large cavity that allows structure H hydrates to fit in large molecules (e.g. butane, hydrocarbons), given the presence of other smaller help gases to fill and support the remaining cavities.
 Structure H hydrates were suggested to exist in the Gulf of Mexico.
-Thermogenically-produced supplies of heavy hydrocarbons are common there.
+Thermogenically produced supplies of heavy hydrocarbons are common there.